OHDSI/Achilles/notes.md

-#How to run Achilles Heel only
+#How to run Achilles Heel only:

 Execution of all analyses computations is not necessary if all you want to do is to run new data quality measures in a revised version of Heel.
 Instead of 10+ hours, you can be done in few minutes with running just heel
 ```